Export–Import Bank of the United States: Independent agency (since 1945)

-Projects assisted
+Projects

 Pan-American Highway

-The Pan-American Highway runs from Alaska to Chile through 14 countries with important transportation links to nearly all of continental Latin America.
-The highway was constructed beginning in 1936 with the last phase complete in 1980.
+The Pan-American Highway, a network of roads, runs from Alaska to Chile through 14 countries with important transportation links to nearly all of continental Latin America.
+Construction of the highway began in 1936 and was completed in 1980.

-EXIM Bank credits and loans supported construction of the Pan-American Highway in Mexico, Honduras, Guatemala, Nicaragua, El Salvador, Costa Rica, Panama, Colombia, Ecuador, Peru and Chile.
-In Paraguay, Argentina, and Bolivia EXIM supported construction of highway spurs connected to the Pan-American Highway.
-EXIM approved twenty credits to U.S. companies including Caterpillar, Koehring Co., Allis-Chalmers Manufacturing, The Galion Iron Works, and Thew Shovel to help build the highway.
+EXIM credits and loans supported construction of the Pan-American Highway in various central and South American countries.
+In Paraguay, Argentina, and Bolivia, EXIM supported the construction of highway spurs connected to the Pan-American Highway.
+The agency approved twenty credits to U.S. companies to support highway construction.

 Burma Road

 Constructed between 1937 and 1938, the 717-mile Burma Road links Lashio in present-day Myanmar (previously Burma) to Kunming in Yunnan Province, China.

-The $25 million credit approved by EXIM in December 1938 was crucial in ensuring that the supply route remained open by providing the transportation vehicles and support material to operate the new road and by providing China with purchasing power during WWII.
+In December 1938, EXIM approved a $25 million credit to support China during World War II.
+The funds helped keep a key supply route open by providing transportation vehicles, support materials, and purchasing power.
 An additional $20 million to the Universal Trading Corporation was approved in 1940.
-A 1939 journal article in Foreign Affairs noted that China used part of the $25 million to purchase 2,000 three-ton trucks from Ford, Chrysler, and General Motors.
+A 1939 journal article in Foreign Affairs noted that China used part of the $25 million to purchase 2,000 three-ton trucks from U.S. automakers.